bgriffen/oldwebsite/_posts/2016-03-06-mapping-astronomy-publications.md

             print "Lat/Long:           %.5f, %.5f" % (location.latitude, location.longitude)
 ```

-This output the specific addresses into something which could be understood by `geolocator`.
-An example of a successfull output is the following:
+This outputs the specific addresses into something which could be understood by [Geopy](https://github.com/geopy/geopy.git).
+Here are some examples of successful outputs:

 ```text
 # successful addresses